Ten-hour Shifts and Ten-hour Shift Schedules

 The example below uses seven employees to cover 7 days a week.
 Each day will have 4 of the 7 employees come in to work.
 Each employee starts in a different week.
 At the end of each week, everyone rotates to the next week in the cycle.

 Many shiftworkers would prefer to work 10-hour shifts if they had the opportunity.
 Unfortunately, the number of shiftwork operations that can effectively utilize a shift of this length is relatively small.
 Implementing a 10-hour schedule in the wrong environment can have a significant adverse impact on operations.
 To learn more about 10-hour shifts, click on the link below.

-To learn more about other 10-hour shift schedules, shift schedules in general, and shift schedule management, click here.
+To see some excellent videos and read other information about 10-hour shifts, shift schedules in general, and shift schedule management, click here.